-The Marine Corps Family Readiness program provides resource information and training in addition to support services to enhance a Marine's personal and family readiness.
+The Marine Corps FRO program provides resource information and training in addition to support services to enhance a Marine's personal and family readiness.
 A Marine must ensure their personal and family affairs are in order so that they will remain fully focused on the mission, whether in garrison or in combat.